 David Staller - Founding Artistic Director

 David Staller is a producer, director, writer, designer and humanitarian.
 In 2006 he created Gingold Theatrical Group to present work championing human rights with the writings and precepts of George Bernard Shaw as its guide.
-Now in its tenth year, GTG boasts several programs, all inspired by the insights of GBS.
+Now in its 12th year, GTG boasts several programs, all inspired by the insights of GBS.

 Mr. Staller casts and directs all PROJECT SHAW readings.
 He adapts each script, using all available versions of Shaw's scripts, notes, letters and production sketches to create the most comprehensive script for each presentation.